tomas6446/shIl/README.md

-# shll - A Custom Shell
+# shIl - A Custom Shell

-`shll` is a custom shell implementation, offering a unique command line experience and extensibility.
+`shIl` is a custom shell implementation, offering a unique command line experience and extensibility.

 ## Features